giantswarm/gitops-template/docs/add_wc_environments.md

 The `stages` folder is how we propose to group environment specifications.
 There is a good reason for this additional layer of grouping.
-You can use this approach to have multiple different clusters - like the dev, staging, production - but also to have multiple different regions or data centers where you want to spin these clusters up.
+You can use this approach to have multiple different clusters - like the dev, staging, production - but also to have multiple different regions where you want to spin these clusters up.

 ```sh
 mkdir -p bases/environments/stages